ppetrovtv/pine_script_docs/source/Functions_vs_Annotation_Functions.rst

 A few annotations have not only side effects (in the form of determining meta information) but also return a result. ``plot`` and ``hline`` are such annotations.
-However this result can be used only in other annotations and can’t take part in the indicator’s calculations (see annotation `fill <https://www.tradingview.com/study-script-reference/#fun_fill>`__).
+However this result can be used only in other annotations and can't take part in the indicator's calculations (see annotation `fill <https://www.tradingview.com/study-script-reference/#fun_fill>`__).

 Syntactically, user-defined functions, built-in functions and annotation